 - Apple Health

-Just like most high-end smart scales, the Withings Body+ can keep measurements for up to 8 users while it can connect to your smartphone with both Bluetooth or Wi-Fi.
-It keeps track of each person based on weight history and each person can either use the same account or create separate accounts (using Withing’s Health Mate app.)
+It keeps track of each person based on weight history, and each person can use the same account or create separate accounts (using Withing’s Health Mate app.)

-This scale can track fat percentage, muscle, bones, and even water percentage with stats.
-Not to mention it cal also track a baby’s weight independently in case you are pregnant.
+This scale can track fat percentage, muscle, bones, and even water percentage and follow a baby’s weight independently in case you are pregnant.

-While the scale comes with its small display to give you basic information, you can naturally also use the Health Mate app to track everything – including a history/progress of all your metrics.
+While the scale has a small display to give you basic information, you can use the Health Mate app to track everything – including the history/progress of all your metrics.

 - Good build quality